-Students with the intention of earning the degree from the University of Pécs, Faculty of Business and Economics must take part in a semester (12 weeks without interruption) long placement.
+Students with the intention of earning the degree from the University of Pécs, Faculty of Business and Economics must take part in 2 semesters (12 weeks without interruption in the semester 7 and 8) long placement.
 Placements are organized by the Faculty.
-This implies that the time length of the education for these students is 7 semesters.
+This implies that the time length of the education for these students is 8 semesters.
 Detailed regulation is to be found here: https://ktk.pte.hu/en/students/studies/bachelor-programs/internship